-Discuss with your defense lawyer whether you want to waive your right to speedy trial or not.
+Discuss with your Iowa criminal defense lawyer whether you want to waive your right to speedy trial or not.

 Waiving your right to speedy trial will allow for more time negotiating possible plea deals with the county attorneys.
 It will also give your attorney more time to prepare for a possible trial.

 The Iowa Rules of Criminal Procedure specify a time for filing pretrial motions.
-If you want to claim that you have an alibi or that you were insane at the time the alleged offense was committed, your attorney will need to notify the court about these claims during the time permitted for pretrial motions.
+If you want to claim that you have an alibi, that you acted in self-defense, or that you were insane at the time the alleged offense was committed, your attorney will need to notify the court about these claims during the time permitted for pretrial motions.

 You can file for “discovery” in your case.
 If you file for discovery in a criminal case, you open the door for “reciprocal discovery,” in which the state has the right to collect certain information from you.